Crisis (2021 film): Critical response

 The film divided critics and audiences and has generated controversy surrounding its reviews.

 Critics rated the film less positively at first, although with time its score has risen.
+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 19 critics, indicating "mixed or average" reviews.

 Advance reviews for the film were very positive.
 Varietys Marc Malkin wrote that the film is "intense and timely [...] with exceptional performances, fine storytelling, and master craftsmanship."
 KTLA's Scott Mantz wrote that the film is "riveting, gripping, and provocative.
 A terrific thriller with superb performances across the board," while WOR's Joe Neumaier described the film as "a multilayered dramatic thriller that tackles every vicious part of the opioid emergency.
 Gary Oldman, Armie Hammer, and Evangeline Lilly deliver urgent, powerful turns in this finely crafted film that is impressively up-to-the-minute."

 After the release of these quotes, one of the film's lead actors, Armie Hammer, was publicly embroiled in a sexual abuse scandal.

 Upon general release, much sentiment for the film outside of some major outlets like Variety and Deadline was markedly negative.
 Peter DeBruge of Variety gave the film a positive review, noting that Crisis was "compelling, relevant filmmaking... [with] no shortage of engaging and/or wrenching material..." while Pete Hammond of Deadline wrote that "Crisis comes along at the right time...
 Oldman and Lily are excellent, and Hammer is very fine as well."

 Many other critics were negative, noting the film's similarity to Steven Soderbergh's Traffic, with John DeFore of The Hollywood Reporter describing the film as "Well-meaning but underwhelming."

-Jeffrey Wells of Hollywood Elsewhere suggested that critics were attacking the film as "easy pickings" because of Hammer's personal controversy.
-In the column, Wells wrote: "In a fair and just world [...]
-Crisis [...] would have cruised through to, say, an 82% score.
-Is Crisis as good as Steven Soderbergh's Traffic?
-No, but it's smart and well-assembled [...]
-It's Armie Hammer.
-I know it's Armie Hammer.
-The bastards are figuring 'okay, the industry is giving him the temporary boot so I can trash this all I want and nobody will say anything.'"